stevenb21/AA_victoria/README.md

   3) Feed the model randomly selected sentences and collect the output.

 To-do:
-      Ensure GPT-3 does not overfit and give us a sentence from the author verbatim.
+      -Ensure GPT-3 does not overfit and give us a sentence from the author verbatim.
-      Strip new lines '\n'.
+      -Strip new lines '\n'.
-      Guarentee that GPT-3 returns a full sentence.
+      -Guarentee that GPT-3 returns a full sentence.
-      Attempt to make the outputs larger - difficult with tokens constraint.
+      -Attempt to make the outputs larger - difficult with tokens constraint.